lenstronomy/lenstronomy/PUBLISHED.rst

 * Galaxy shapes of Light (GaLight): a 2D modeling of galaxy images; `Ding et al. 2021b <https://arxiv.org/abs/2111.08721>`_ *Tool to perform two-dimensional model fitting of optical and near-infrared images to characterize surface brightness distributions.*

+* LensingETC: a tool to optimize multi-filter imaging campaigns of galaxy-scale strong lensing systems; `Shajib et al. 2022b <https://arxiv.org/abs/2203.05170>`_
+    *A Python package to select an optimal observing strategy for multi-filter imaging campaigns of strong lensing systems.*